 Consider who gets training in writing.
 Here in the U.S., our education system is failing the poor and people of color (and especially poor people of color).
 Going to college is increasingly something only affluent people can afford, and high school graduate proficiency in writing and reading skills correlate with income.
 The kind of writing most publishers would consider "good writing" almost always involves some measure of formal academic training.

 Consider who buys books.
 The bourgeois ability to spend significant chunks of money on books is largely found only among whites.
 Literature that caters to their culture, their stories, their perspectives, and their values will have a larger consumer base.
-Books about people of color typically do not sell as well.
 Publishers know this and publish accordingly.
 There are markets for other books, of course, but they are considered niche and are held to much harsher standards.

 Publishing is expensive.
 Consider who has the money to publish books, and what their aesthetics are likely to be and what messages they want to perpetuate.
 What are the values they are likely to reflect when they take a chance on a book they think won't make money?

 This is why academia (which has its own issues) can be aware of the problem, but it doesn't get any better: follow the money.

 While some of these factors might be more socio/economic on their face, income inequality and certainly wealth inequality are racial issues.
 The easiest way to succeed at being a writer is to have a lot of wealth already.
-People of color command six or seven cents of wealth for every dollar that white people do.
+In the U.S. people of color command six or seven cents of wealth for every dollar that white people do.

 None of these factors is an insurmountable barrier to a love of reading or writing.
 A determined bibliophile can get to a library.
 A dogged artist will work at the living room table.
-It's just that they act as filters–peeling away a few who might otherwise be interested in ways they don't tend to do so to most whites.
+It's just that each of these factors act as filters–peeling away a few who might otherwise be interested in ways they don't tend to do so to most whites.